tachodex/telegram-bot-qrcode-generator/README.md

 # QR Code Telegram Bot 🤖 [Open Source]

-A simple, open-source bot that generates QR codes from text/links you send it.
+A Telegram bot that generates QR codes from text/links.
+Features usage tracking, admin controls, and simple setup.
+Built with Python and Pyrogram.
+Open-source and easy to contribute to!

 ## 🚀 How to Use